-|Tony Dang, Deputy Director Based in Oakland
+|Tony Dang, Executive Director Based in Oakland

-Tony oversees Cal Walks’ policy advocacy, communications, development, and community engagement programs.
+Tony oversees Cal Walks’ policy advocacy, development, community engagement programs, and operations.
 Tony is passionate about creating more vibrant, livable communities through the intersection of health, transportation, sustainability and equity.
-Tony travels across California to educate and empower community residents to engage in local, regional, and statewide transportation planning and policy processes and become effective active transportation advocates through Community Pedestrian Safety Trainings and youth-oriented VideoVoice workshops.Tony serves on numerous advisory committees–including the California Transportation Infrastructure Priorities (CTIP) Work Group, the Caltrans Active Transportation Program-Technical Advisory Committee, the California State Bicycle and Pedestrian Plan Technical Advisory Committee, and has previously served as the Co-Chair of the California Strategic Highway Safety Plan’s Pedestrian Safety Committee and as member of the Caltrans District 4 Pedestrian Advisory Committee.
+Tony travels across California to educate and empower community residents to engage in local, regional, and statewide transportation planning and policy processes and become effective active transportation advocates through Community Pedestrian Safety Trainings and youth-oriented VideoVoice workshops.Tony serves on numerous advisory committees–including the Caltrans Active Transportation Program-Technical Advisory Committee and the California State Bicycle and Pedestrian Plan Technical Advisory Committee.
+Tony previously served as the immediate past Co-Chair of the California Strategic Highway Safety Plan’s Pedestrian Safety Committee, where he shepherded the Committee’s action plan development for the 2015 SHSP Update.
+Tony has also served as a member of the CalSTA California Transportation Infrastructure Priorities (CTIP) Work Group and the Caltrans District 4 Pedestrian Advisory Committee.
 Tony is a certified instructor of the Safe Routes to School National Course and also serves on the Board of Directors of the California Bicycle Coalition and the California Pan-Ethnic Health Network (CPEHN) and as a member of the Steering Committee of ClimatePlan.

 Tony holds a BA from Stanford University in Comparative Studies in Race & Ethnicity.

-|Jaime Fearer, AICP, Planning & Policy Manager Based in San José
+|Jaime Fearer, AICP, Deputy Director Based in San José

-Most recently, Jaime worked with City of Greenbelt, Maryland, as a community planner where she focused on a number of projects, including working with Greenbelt’s Advisory Planning Board to complete the city’s Pedestrian and Bicyclist Master Plan, implementing Safe Routes to School infrastructure improvements at a local elementary school, and securing a grant to complete a citywide bike share feasibility study.
+Prior to joining California Walks, Jaime worked with City of Greenbelt, Maryland, as a community planner where she focused on a number of projects, including working with Greenbelt’s Advisory Planning Board to complete the city’s Pedestrian and Bicyclist Master Plan, implementing Safe Routes to School infrastructure improvements at a local elementary school, and securing a grant to complete a citywide bike share feasibility study.
 Before attending the University of Maryland—College Park for a Master of Community Planning, Jaime worked for over a decade in the bookselling and publishing industries.

-|Caro Jauregui, Southern California Policy Manager Based in Los Angeles County
+|Caro Jauregui, Senior Manager, Policy & Programs Based in Los Angeles County

 Caro Jauregui has dedicated her life to resolve the educational achievement gap, environmental injustices and public health disparities.
 Caro has worked with organizations like Alcohol Justice, WAGES-Women’s Action to Gain Economic Security, GRID Alternatives and KIPP Bay Area Schools.
 Rooted in social justice, the experience gained from these organizations has allowed Caro to think critically, innovatively and to create change on various fronts.